Skip to main content

 Paste over SSH

 SSH into the board and paste the command.
-The install script installs Python, dependencies, the agent itself, and systemd services.
+The install script installs Python, dependencies, the agent itself, and the systemd services.
 It detects the board profile, picks the right tier, and starts the agent.

 4